Who We Are

 Iwona holds her Ph.D. in Educational Psychology and M.A. in Germanic Studies.
 She also has a graduate certificate in Distance Education and is an ACTFL OPI certified tester in Polish.
 She has been teaching German, Polish, Humanities, and Educational Psychology in person and online, leading workshops on blended and online teaching, and developing online and blended courses.
 Her current research interests evolve around technology use in language instruction, informal online learning of languages, positive psychology in education and in SLA, usage-based models of language learning, and mixed research methodologies.

 LCLC Research Assistant: Bernadette Wilczek

-Bernadette is pursuing a PhD in Polish Literature and Culture.
-She is interested in applying new critical approaches to the 20th century Polish short story across languages and national borders to reveal universal tropes and political discourses in Polish literature.
+Bernadette is pursuing a MA in Polish Literature and Culture.
+She is interested in the 20th century Polish short story and tropes of multiculturalism in early 20th century Polish literature that transcends national borders.
 In her spare time, Bernadette likes to snowboard and embark on spontaneous adventures.

 LCLC Research Assistant: Lisa James

 Lisa James is a PhD candidate in Spanish literature.
 She has taught Spanish for several years at UIC and has been involved in tutoring and extracurricular activities, like Spanish Conversation Hour.
 She loves teaching using literature and visual art.
 She hopes to defend her dissertation in the Spring.